fakeneuron/CalenBooker/README.md

        - `BusinessProfile.js`: Business profile screen (`/business-profile`) with form for business details (using `FormField`), auto-populates sample data on button click or fetches existing data on load, includes a time zone dropdown (e.g., "America/New_York") saved to `time_zone` column in `business_profile`, and a "Preview" button to display a Kawaii-styled preview of the profile as clients would see it.
        - `AppointmentScheduler.js`: Scheduling screen with appointment URL generation (`/appointment-scheduler`), profile check, and auto-populates sample data or recent client data on load.
 Includes a "Service Type" dropdown with preset options ("Haircut," "Consultation," "Shave") and an "Other" option with manual text entry (using `FormField`); saves `service_type` to the `appointments` table.
 Added a "Status" dropdown ("Confirmed," "Pending," "Cancelled") with "Confirmed" as default, saving to `status` column.
        - `AppointmentConfirmation.js`: Client-facing appointment confirmation page (`/appointment-confirmation/:id`) with appointment/business details (including `service_type` and `time_zone` displayed with the appointment time) and calendar integration (`.ics`, Google Calendar, Outlook) using centered branded logos.
-       - `Terms.js`: Static Terms of Service page (`/terms`) with standard legal phrasing, styled in Kawaii theme, linked from footer.
+       - `Terms.js`: Static Terms of Service page (`/terms`) with standard legal phrasing, styled in Kawaii theme, linked from footer and signup form.
-       - `Privacy.js`: Static Privacy Policy page (`/privacy`) with standard data handling info, styled in Kawaii theme, linked from footer.
+       - `Privacy.js`: Static Privacy Policy page (`/privacy`) with standard data handling info, styled in Kawaii theme, linked from footer and signup form.
        - `Support.js`: Static Support page (`/support`) with contact info (placeholder email) and FAQ, styled in Kawaii theme, linked from footer.
        - `About.js`: Static About page (`/about`) with mission and team placeholder, styled in Kawaii theme, linked from footer.
      - `frontend/src/components/`: